ducc/DiscrimFarmer/README.md

+# THIS PROJECT IS NO LONGER SUPPORTED.
+DISCORD WILL BAN YOU FOR USING IT.

 # DiscrimFarmer
 Changes your discord username to the username of other people to force your discriminator to change, then stops once it hits the target number(s).